RhoInc/crf-heat-map/scripts/configuration.md

 ### settings.value_cols[].denominator
 `string`

 Variable to subset proportion calculations with.
 Generally this impacts only the denominator (e.g. you want the % of signed forms out of those that needed to be signed, not out of any forms that could be signed).
-Only for use with crfs.
+Only for use with type='crfs'.

 **default:** none